-- 22. Researchers funded under this programme may choose to undertake fieldwork in the course of the project.
-Depending on the country/region concerned, there is a risk that the researchers will be in an area of civil unrest, violence and/or crime. - 23.
-Applicants will be required to indicate if (and where) they intend to undertake research in the field.
-For countries/regions considered by the UK Government's Foreign and Commonwealth Office as a host nation of medium or high risk, the application will also require researchers to demonstrate that the PI (and the PI's host institution) understand the risk management implications and can monitor and manage the risks effectively.
+- 26. Researchers funded under this programme may choose to undertake fieldwork in the course of the research project.
+We expect an assessment of any risks entailed within the research project to be outlined within the proposal.
+For example, risks associated with delivery of the research, financial management, and oversight/governance. - 27.
+Research groups will be required to indicate if (and where) they intend to undertake research in the field.
+For countries/regions considered by the UK Government's Foreign and Commonwealth Office as a host nation of medium or high risk, the application will also require researchers to demonstrate that the PI (and the PI's host institution) understands the risk management implications and can monitor and manage the risks effectively.
+This should include, but not be limited to, any risks that the researchers will encounter in an area of civil unrest, violence and/or crime.
 This aspect will be explicitly covered in the approval of any application by the appropriate authorities at the PI's host institution, to confirm that the duty of care responsibility rests with the host institution.